“Pink Skies” Lyrics Meaning (Zach Bryan)

 A death in the family has brought everyone back together.

-The second line suggests that the person being spoken to is struggling to hold in their grief.
+The person being spoken to is struggling to hold in their grief.
 They need to keep moving, keep busy, and focus on the practical things, like packing the car.

 I know they got plenty of young blood left in ’em